luukvanderduim/tow/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X116XGP)

 ## The problem tow solves
- Zoom users zoom-in a portion of their screen.
+ Zoom users zoom-in a portion of their screen to magnify a region of interest.
- Whilst typing some text, the text caret moves, yet the zoomed view port stays put.
+ Whilst typing text, the text cursor (caret) moves, yet the zoomed view area stays put.
- Consequently the text cursor will be out of sight soon, forcing the user to stop to readjust the view ports position using the mouse.
- (Or some other pointer device.)
+ Consequently the text cursor will be out of sight before soon, forcing the user to stop working to readjust the view area's position using the mouse or some other pointer device.

  This pattern will repeat and becomes a nuisance to some.

 ## The solution

- Tow aims to automate the readjusting by having the zoom view port be 'towed' by the caret.
+ Tow aims to automate the readjusting by having the zoom view port (the magnified area) be 'towed' by the text cursor (caret).

  Applications that use a widget toolkit that supports AT-SPI2 (such as GTK or Qt), can share information regarding the carets position.